 Aroma/Nose: The aroma is very rich and beautiful.
 I can smell floral notes, apples, honey and still fermenting fruits with a lovely hint of barnyard funk.

 Taste: This pears cider is surprisingly on the drier side of medium dry.
-The acidity level is low with slightly watery flavor.
+The acidity level is low with slightly watery flavour.
 The mid-palate has a hint of smoke, but only in the beginning, barnyard funk and gentle bitter notes.
-The aftertaste is dry and rather short-lived with gentle bitter notes, slightly watery and watermelon flavors.
+The aftertaste is dry and rather short-lived with gentle bitter notes, slightly watery and watermelon flavours.

 Price: When you purchase it from Gibbet Oak Farm Shop it is at 2.5GBP.
 My bottle of pear cider arrived with my cider subscription from Orchard Box.